takemobiteam/takemobi-test.github.io/docs/index.md

 | total_seats          | int    | Total seats in the vehicle                                   | 8                                      |
 | available_seats      | int    | Number of free_seats available for passenger usage.
 When COVID-19 restrictions were in place limiting the % of capacity that could be filled, available_seats was less than free_seats. | 3                                      |

+^ Transfer way can also be "between hotels"

 **Routes include the following fields:**